AvatarJoshi/marketing_campaign_analysis/README.md

 ![Profit_Per_Month](/resources/images/profit_by_month.png)

-On average, the profit per month before the campaign was ~$6.3 million while after the campaign it was ~$8.3 million.
-This indicates the marketing campaign increased profit ~$2 million per month.
+On average, the profit per month before the campaign was ~$6.3 million while after the campaign it was ~$8.2 million.
+This indicates the marketing campaign increased profit ~$1.9 million per month.

 To better understand the cost and benefits of the marketing campaign, hypothetical data was generated to show total profit over a 12 month period with/without the campaign.
-It was assumed that profit each month would reflect the average profit per month before and after the campaign (before = $6.3 million and after = $8.3 million).
-In addition, since the marketing campaign cost $5 million the with campaign began at -$5 million.
-We can see that by the 4th month the campaign would have increased profits by $700,000 and by the 12th month profits would be icnreased by $15,900,000.
+It was assumed that profit each month would reflect the average profit per month before and after the campaign (before = $6.3 million and after = $8.2 million).
+In addition, since the marketing campaign cost $5 million campaign began at -$5 million.
+We can see that by the 4th month the campaign would have increased profits by $700,000 and by the 12th month profits would be icnreased by $17,800,000.

 ![Hypothetical Profit](/resources/images/hypothetical_profit.png)